shinsterneck/pdns/modules/geosqlbackend/README.md

 "*.europe.geosql" and "*.de.geosql" configured, the latter will be used and the former disregarded.

-Example on how to creating regions:
+Example on how to create regions:

 ```
 /* create 'europe' example region */